bobbingwide/oik/readme.txt

 == Changelog ==
+= 2.5.1 =
+* Changed: Pagination not working in WordPress 4.4  ( workaround for TRAC #35172 ).
+Fixes #13
+* Changed: Updates to make oik v2.5 compatible with oik-bwtrace v2.0.9 and oik-lib.
+Fixes #14

 = 2.5 =
 * Changed: Added esc_url() to workaround in bw_navi_paginate_links().
 Security fix.
 * Fixed: bw_build_url() tests the path is not empty before calling unltrim()